TonyTech404/BananaDoc/README.md

 1. Store the API key securely (not in source code)
 2. Consider using environment variables or a secure backend
-3. Implement proper API key rotation and management
+3. Implement proper API key rotation and management # BananaDoc